All Episodes

 So they followed them.

-And what they discovered is that they had contacts with Al Qaeda operatives and ISIS operatives, and when they went deeper into it with Interpol and others, they discovered that our locally grown left wing anarchists who are smashing everybody, you know, property and beating up people.
+And when they went deeper into it with Interpol and others, they discovered that our locally grown left-wing anarchists who are smashing everybody, you know, property and beating up people.

-Occupy Wall Street Antifa.
+Occupy Wall Street and TIFO.

 Yeah.

-And you're printing the report inside the entire report is printed.
+And you're printing the report inside the.

-But when you look at all that's happened in a year, you know, have we ever had this level of unmasking, ever have this uh abuse of intelligence weaponry?
+But when you look at all that's happened in a year, you know, have we ever had this level of unmasking, ever have this abuse of intelligence weaponry?

 Now we have the admission that, yeah, the IRS was used as a weapon against the American people.